joan-combs-durso/eCOTS/README.md

 # eCOTS

--eCOTS is fun!
+- eCOTS is fun!
--Teaching is fun!
+- Teaching is fun!